 3. Ensure transparency

 This will require work on who can share case details with who.
-Not legally insurmountable, just needs time to work out.
+Not legally insurmountable, it just needs time to work out.

 5. Provide no platform for antisemites